-- Set up Microsoft Load-balancing Clustering feature in your Windows Servers. - Install NiceLabel Automation on each node. - Load the same configuration files in Automation Manager on each node.
+- Set up Microsoft Load-balancing Clustering feature in your Windows Servers. - · Install NiceLabel Automation on each node. - · Load the same configuration files in Automation Manager on each node.

-7. Understanding Data Structures
+8. Understanding Data Structures

 This section demonstrates data structures that are frequently used in automation scenarios.
 When working with various data files, we have to analyze their structure, extract the relevant values from fields of interest, and print them on labels.
 Each of the below listed case is used in sample configurations that are included in the Automation installation package.
-For more information, see section Examples.

 - Text Database

 - Compound CSV

 - · Binary Files

-- Legacy Data
+- · Legacy Data

 - Command Files

 - XML Data

 - JSON Data

-7.1.
+8.1.
 Binary Files